 homeownership: qualify and apply

-In order to apply for a home, we recommend reviewing the qualifications below, these are the best way to learn more about our homeownership program and whether or not it's right for you.
+If you are interested in partnering with us as a homebuyer, we recommend reviewing the qualifications below -- these are the best way to learn more about our homeownership program and whether or not it's right for you.
 Please note, in order to be eligible to partner with us as a homebuyer, you must live or work in Seminole County or Apopka.

 Is your present housing one of the following: